Skip to main content

 Can I get Commonwealth Home Support Programme (CHSP) and Home Care Package (HCP) services at the same time?

 Generally, no. This ensures that services reach as many people as possible.
-If you’re receiving a Home Care Package, it also means your care and services are paid through a single budget.

 Read more about Home Care Packages